-Synopsis and analysis to a North Korean Feature Film about a martial arts prodigy.
+Synopsis, analysis and video link to a North Korean Feature Film about a martial arts prodigy.

 Kil Dong can be seen as encapsulating all of the ideal qualities of the modern Korean man; honesty, a willingness to stand up against foreign aggression, a well-formed sense of right and wrong, and finally selflessness in protecting loved ones.
 The message here is that despite all this heroism on his part the rules of society still keep him unfairly lowly in social standing and unable to rightfully get what he deserves and has worked for.
 It is implicitly understood by the Korean viewer that since the time represented in the film the country is fortunate enough to have had a revolution which has removed social bonds such as those suffered by Kil Dong and that the 20th century Hong Kil Dongs; warriors who can defeat foreign aggressors in the name of righteousness, have finally risen to control of the country.